 Many fan speed controllers use sliders to control the speed and lighting dimming levels.
 The Westinghouse 7787300 shown below is a 4-position fan controller so you have more speed control.
 It will turn any 3-speed overhead fan into a 4-speed fan.

 In this case, we will be installing a Deka ceiling fan speed control wall switch with an included light switch.
 Now there are 3 wires in the wall cavity.
 The purpose of these wires is as follows.

-- Twin core red wire provides power into the wall switch.
+- Twin core red wire provides power to the wall switch.
 This provides power for both the fan and the light switch.

-- Single red core wire is switched power to the light.
+- A single red core wire is switched to power the light.

 - Twin white wire is speed control power to the fan.